hak3601/HIM-24/README.md

 Although determining an optimal target duration was challenging, user feedback indicated a preference for the widest disc configuration due to perceived excessive difficulty in other conditions.
 As a result, target durations were adjusted to align with participants’ comfort levels.

 These findings underscore the efficacy of the predictive model in identifying and refining the game’s difficulty.
 The model facilitates more adaptable and user-centered gameplay experiences, enabling fair and engaging challenges for all players.

 ---
+## Note

+You can access the full paper [here](https://github.com/hak3601/HIM-24/blob/main/paper.pdf).
+Please note that this paper is a report formatted in ACM style, created as a learning exercise to gain experience in writing a formal research paper.

+---